 How to report a fallen tree/branch

-Call 999 if a fallen tree/branch may be a potential risk to someone's safety or where a vehicle's collided with a tree and people have been injured.
+Call 999 if a fallen tree/branch may be a potential risk to someone's safety.
+You should also call 999 where a vehicle's collided with a tree and people have been injured.

-Use the online form on our report pavement and road obstructions page to report a fallen tree/branch or overhanging branches that are non-emergency obstructions.
+Use the online form on our report pavement and road obstructions page to report a fallen tree/branch or overhanging branches that aren't an emergency.

 What we'll do

-When we receive your form, we'll inspect the tree and let you know what action we're going to take.
-If it's not possible, or practical, for us to carry out the work you've requested we'll let you know the reasons why.
+When we receive your report we'll inspect the tree and let you know what action we're going to take.
+If it's not possible or practical for us to carry out the work you've requested we'll let you know the reasons why.

-We'll always check trees to avoid disturbing nesting birds, before starting any work between March and October.
-In addition, we'll only work on certain trees with dense crowns in winter, when the nesting season ends.
+We'll always check trees to avoid disturbing nesting birds before starting any work between March and October.
+We'll only work on certain trees with dense crowns in winter, when the nesting season ends.